 Q & A with Mary Albertoli

-Final Question...IC: What are you grateful for today?
-MA: I am grateful for the amazing people in my life that I can authentically communicate with, my health and, the amazing team on The Shift.
+Final IC Question...IC: What are you grateful for today?
+MA: I am grateful for the amazing people in my life that I can authentically communicate with, my health, and the amazing team on The Shift.
 If you are in emotional distress or experiencing thoughts of harm to yourself or others, help is available 24/7.
-Connect with Iconic Chica on social media

 Life isn’t always easy.
 While there are times when it feels like we’re on top of the world, at others, it can feel as if we're at the bottom of a ditch.
 And the thing about these low moments is that they can come from nowhere; even if everything seems to be well in our lives, it’s not always possible to be in a cheery mood.
 The first thing is to recognize that it’s normal to feel this way, and that there are many other people in the same position.
 The one upside of the prevalence of mental health conditions is that researchers have learned a lot about the things we can do to get ourselves in a mentally healthy state of mind.
 We take a look at a few of these solutions below.